GoMatrixHosting/gmhosting-external-tools/recover-matrix-server/README.md

 }
 ```

-5A) Run the playbook and recover the latest backup:
+5A) Run the playbook and recover the latest backup (made after the servers shutdown by this playbook):
 `$ ansible-playbook -v -i ./inventory/hosts recover_server_1.yml`

 5B) Run the playbook and recover a specific backup: